Ashik002400/Python-Based-Audit-Fraud-Flagging/README.md

 A risk scoring system helps auditors focus on the top 0.5% of high-risk transactions instead of full population.

 ---
+## 🎯 Audit Use Case
+This project simulates a digitally enabled audit approach where the auditor:

+-Applies custom fraud red flags to transactional data -Aggregates them into a risk score per transaction -Focuses testing effort on high-risk buckets (score ≥ 3) -Visualizes audit risk trends using boxplots and heatmaps

+## 🧰 Skills Demonstrated
+-Red flag engineering using Python (Pandas, NumPy) -Audit logic design in line with ISA 240 (fraud risk) -Data visualization with Seaborn and Matplotlib -Exploratory Data Analysis (EDA) and risk scoring -Practical application of audit analytics in a real-world context

 ## 📎 Audit-Relevant Takeaways
 Demonstrates end-to-end red flag testing logic